spacetelescope/PyFITS/docs/source/users_guide/users_image.rst

 being accessed at the same time, the system may run out of memory.

-If a user does not need the entire image(s) at the same time, e.g. processing images(s) ten rows at a time, the ``.section`` attribute of an HDU can be used to alleviate such memory problems.
+If a user does not need the entire image(s) at the same time, e.g. processing images(s) ten rows at a time, the :attr:`~ImageHDU.section` attribute of an HDU can be used to alleviate such memory problems.

+With PyFITS' improved support for memory-mapping, the sections feature is not as necessary as it used to be for handling very large images.
+However, if the image's data is scaled with non-trivial BSCALE/BZERO values, accessing the data in sections may still be necessary under the current implementation.
+Memmap is also insufficient for loading images large than ~4 GB on a 32-bit system--in such cases it may be necessary to use sections.

 Here is an example of getting the median image from 3 input images of the size
 5000x5000: